Re-visiting Scirpus [Bolboschoenus] maritimus. Plate n°1075, Arrochar, August 2012 (low tide) 56°12.342’N 4°45.038’W

 Liz Wells is a Professor in Photographic Culture in the School of Art, Design and Architecture in the Faculty of Fine Arts and Humanities, University of Plymouth.
 Her edited collections – The Photography Reader and Photography: A Critical Introduction – are the backbones of photographic studies in countless university programs.
 Wells’s intertwining interests in expressions of identity; land, landscape, and environment have resulted in numerous books, articles, catalogue essays, and exhibitions, including the ground-breaking Shifting Horizons: Women’s Landscape Photography Now (co-edited, 2000), and the more recent, Landmatters: Landscape Photography, Culture, and Identity (2011), Landscapes of Exploration, British Art from Antarctica (2012), and Photography and Cyprus (co-edited, 2014).
 In 2017, Liz Wells was awarded an honorary doctorate by the University of Gothenburg, Sweden, for major contributions to the field.

 Speaking of Photography is organized by the Department of Art History.
-The series, now in its twelfth year, is made possible by the generosity of an anonymous donor, with additional support from the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art; Ciel Variable magazine; and Château Versailles Hotel.
+The series, now in its thirteenth year, is made possible by the generosity of an anonymous donor, with additional support from the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art; Ciel Variable magazine; and Château Versailles Hotel.

 All lectures in the series will be held in EV-1.605, the York Amphitheatre, on the ground floor of the Engineering, Computer Science and Visual Arts Complex, 1515 Ste-Catherine Street West.
 Metro Guy-Concordia (map).